What is Mohs surgery?

 Dr. Berg, with more than 20 years of medical experience and education, has performed thousands of Mohs and reconstructive skin cancer surgeries.
 He completed his fellowship training at the University of Washington.
 During his tenure at Washington, he served as director of a fellowship program and trained dermatologists in Mohs and dermatologic surgery.
 In addition to several others, Dr. Berg trained Dr. McKenzie during her fellowship program.

-Often Dr. Berg can treat the skin cancer after receiving the proper documentation from the referring provider without an initial consultation.
-However, some lesions do require a pre-operative consultation with Dr. Berg to determine specific treatment and identify post-procedure care coordination.
+Often the Mohs surgeons can treat the skin cancer after receiving the proper documentation from the referring provider without an initial consultation.
+However, some lesions do require a pre-operative consultation with the Mohs suregon to determine specific treatment and identify post-procedure care coordination.
 Learn more about what to expect.